ReactiumCore/re-carousel/src/app/components/ReCarousel/readme.md

 I decided to roll yet another carousel because my basic needs couldn't be met by the masses.

-> 1.1.0 Update: Added swipe left/right to navigate through slides on mobile.
+> **1.1.0 Update:** Added autoplay and swipe left/right to navigate through slides on mobile.
 Added autoplay.

 ## Installation